emmawalshdev/The-Book-bar/testing.md

 - Test access
     - Confirm that the Manage genres navlink is not visible to non-admin users.
-    - Confirm that the Manage genres navlnk is visible for the 'admin' user.
+    - Confirm that the Manage genres navlink is visible for the 'admin' user.
     - Attempt to access the Edit book page URL while logged out.
 Confirm a redirect to Access denied page.

 - Test pathways